1003 - Bilingual Services

 Language proficiency alone (fluency, reading, and writing testing) does not qualify an employee to translate written materials or to serve as a formal interpreter.

 To translate written materials on behalf of a state agency, an employee or contractor should hold certification through the American Translators Association (ATA) or a documented equivalent.
 This requirement is also met via a Bachelor's Degree in Translation and Interpretation from an ATA approved school.
 (See Resources)

 Interpreting is bridging the language barrier between two other parties conversing with one another.

 In accordance with Government Code section 11435.05 et seq., interpreters for state adjudicative proceedings must be contracted from CalHR's Administrative Hearing and Medical Interpreter List (see resources) or from the state Court Interpreters Program (see resources) except for hearings of the Workers' Compensation Appeals Board, which recognizes status conferred by the National Board of Certification for Medical Interpreters.

-To interpret in any other circumstance (for instance, a board meeting) it should suffice to use any ATA-recognized Credentialed Interpreter, who holds a certification conferred by any entity listed at in the ATA Credentialed Interpreter Standards site (see resources) or who holds a Translation and Interpretation degree from an ATA approved school.
+To interpret in any other circumstance (any chapter to which Title 2, Division 3, Part 1, Chapter 4.5 does not apply, including an informal factfinding or informal investigatory hearing) it should suffice to use any ATA-recognized Credentialed Interpreter, who holds a certification conferred by any entity listed at in the ATA Credentialed Interpreter Standards site (see resources) or who holds a Translation and Interpretation degree from an ATA approved school.

 American Sign Language